-My current research is focused on using nitrogen isotopes of organic matter within biogenic minerals as a proxy for the past marine nitrogen cycle.
-Any biogenic minerals (coral, foraminifera shell, teeth, etc.) trapped a tiny amount of organic matter during the mineralization process, because it is much easier for the organisms to do the mineralization job with organic matrix serving as the crystal nucleus.
-Thanks to the "denitrifier method" developed in the Sigman Lab (requires 100 times less N than the traditional "combustion method"), we are able to measure the nitrogen isotopes of the very little amount of intracrystallic organic N. This technique works for any kind of biogenic minerals and thus is a very powerful tool that provides a unique window into the past.
-My main application of this technique is to use fossil corals (both shallow-water, symbiotic coral and deep-sea, non-symbiotic coral to understand the Glacial-Interglacial marine nitrogen cycle change and its feedbacks to the carbon cycle and climate system.
-I also uses nitrogen isotopes to study the nitrogen cycle on Bermuda coral reefs.
+My thesis work at Princeton is focused on marine nitrogen and carbon cycle in the past.
+My geochemical specialty is making nitrogen isotope measurements on organic matter within biogenic minerals.
+Any biogenic minerals (coral, foraminifera shell, shark teeth, etc.) contains a tiny amount of organic matter during the mineralization process, because it is much easier for the organisms to do the mineralization job with organic matrix serving as the crystal nucleus.
+Thanks to the "denitrifier method" developed in the Sigman Lab (requires 100 times less N than the traditional "combustion method"), we are able to measure the nitrogen isotopes of this little amount of fossil-bound organic N. This analytical technique works for any kind of biogenic mineral and provides unique windows into the past.
+My main application of this technique is using fossil corals (both shallow-water, symbiotic coral and deep-sea, non-symbiotic coral) to understand the past change in marine nitrogen cycle and its feedbacks to the carbon cycle and climate system, on both short timescales (i.e. Anthropocene) and glacial-interglacial timescales.

 Paleoceanography and Paleoclimate

 Li G., X. T. Wang, Z. Yang, A. J. West, C. Mao and J. Ji, Dam-triggered organic carbon sequestration makes the Changjiang (Yangtze) river basin (China) a significant carbon sink.
 Journal of Geophysical Research-Biogeosciences (2015). doi :10.1002/2014JG002646